Willow Cortex

 E. Corrective Analysis

-inverse_kinematics_corrective_delta: "Works backward" from a theoretically perfect impact/release point to calculate the specific, quantitative changes in joint angles (e.g., "+10 deg hip rotation") needed to achieve it.
+inverse_kinematics_corrective_delta: "Works backward" from a theoretically optimal impact/release position to calculate the specific, quantitative changes in joint angles (e.g., "+10 deg hip rotation") required to achieve it.

 IV.
 Performance Metrics & Outcome Analysis

-These services provide the high-level, sport-specific Key Performance Indicators.
+These services derive high-level, sport-specific Key Performance Indicators from the biomechanical data.

 action_outcome_analysis: Determines the result of the action (e.g., "ball in play", "fair ball", "swing and miss", "shot shape: draw").

-hitting_metrics_estimation: Provides estimated values for metrics like Exit Velocity, Launch Angle, Bat Speed, Attack Angle, etc.
+hitting_metrics_estimation: Provides calculated values for metrics like Exit Velocity, Launch Angle, Bat Speed, Attack Angle, and more.

-pitching_metrics_estimation: Provides estimated values for metrics like Pitch Velocity, Spin Rate, Release Height, Extension, Arm Slot, etc.
+pitching_metrics_estimation: Provides calculated values for metrics like Pitch Velocity, Spin Rate, Release Height, Extension, Arm Slot, etc.

-golf_swing_metrics_estimation: Provides estimated values for metrics like Club Head Speed, Ball Speed, Smash Factor, Spin Rate, Carry Distance, etc.
+golf_swing_metrics_estimation: Provides calculated values for metrics like Club Head Speed, Ball Speed, Smash Factor, Spin Rate, Carry Distance, etc.

 V. Predictive & Simulation Engine

-statistical_outcome_simulation: Takes the data from a single session (e.g., batting practice) and uses an ensemble of probabilistic models to simulate a full season of statistics (e.g., batting average, on-base percentage).
+statistical_outcome_simulation: Takes data from a single session (e.g., batting practice) and uses an ensemble of probabilistic models to simulate a full season of statistics (e.g., projected batting average).

 injury_risk_modeling: Analyzes kinetic and kinematic data to calculate joint load and stress, modeling the cumulative risk of injury over a session, week, or season.

-fatigue_detection_analysis: Monitors biomechanical markers over a session to detect degradation in mechanics, indicating the onset of fatigue.
+fatigue_detection_analysis: Monitors biomechanical markers over the duration of a session to detect degradation in mechanics, indicating the onset of fatigue.

 performance_forecasting: Uses time-series analysis on an athlete's historical data to forecast potential improvements or regressions in key performance metrics.